sasagawa888/MACLISP/README.md

 ## Notes

-This is not a full Lisp 1.5 implementation, but a simplified version that captures the feel of the original.
+This is not a full MACLISP implementation, but a simplified version that captures the feel of the original.

 Dynamic scoping is used.